Larry Emdur

-Larry Emdur (born 9 December 1964) is an Australian television personality.
+Larry Emdur (born 9 December 1964) is an Australian Gold Logie award winning television presenter.

 Emdur is currently co-host of The Morning Show alongside Kylie Gillies, and host of The Chase Australia.

 The duo also hosted the Australian version of Celebrity Splash!.
-He formerly hosted the Australian version of game show The Price Is Right from 1993 to 1998 and later 2003 to 2005 on the Nine Network and then again when the show returned to the Seven Network on 7 May 2012.
+Emdur hosted the Australian version of game show The Price Is Right on the Nine Network from 1993 to 1998, and from 2003 to 2005 and, then again, when the show returned to the Seven Network on 7 May 2012.
 The show was cancelled later that year.

-Emdur is known to Australian audiences for his hosting duties on several other game shows, including Cash Bonanza (Nine Network), and Wheel of Fortune (Seven Network).
-Emdur hosted Hey Hey it's Saturday five times, once in 1994, twice in 1998, and twice, consecutively, in 1999, and substituted as host of It Takes Two once in 2006 and again in 2007.
+Emdur is known to Australian audiences for hosting several other game shows, including Cash Bonanza (Nine Network), and Wheel of Fortune (Seven Network).
+Emdur hosted Hey Hey it's Saturday five times, once in 1994, twice in 1998, and twice, consecutively, in 1999, and substituted as host of It Takes Two, once in 2006 and again in 2007.
 He has also hosted Celebrity Dog School on Network Ten.

+Biography

-Childhood and early career
+Early life and career

-Growing up near the beach in Bondi, New South Wales, Emdur developed a keen interest in surfing from an early age.
-Dropping out of school at age 15, Emdur began his career as a copy boy at The Sydney Morning Herald, before moving into television, where at age 19 he became Australia's youngest national newsreader, presenting the overnight news for Seven Network in Australia.
-After some time in news and current affairs as a reporter and newsreader, and presenter on Good Morning Australia, Emdur switched to hosting game shows and variety television.
+Emdur grew up in a Jewish family near the beach in Bondi, New South Wales, and developed a keen interest in surfing from an early age.
+Dropping out of school at 15, Emdur began working as a copy boy at The Sydney Morning Herald, before moving into television, where, at the age of 19, he became Australia's youngest national newsreader, presenting the overnight news for Seven Network in Australia.

+After some time as a reporter and newsreader in news and current affairs, and a presenter on Good Morning Australia, Emdur switched to hosting game shows and variety television.